Directed Networks with a Differentially Private Bi-degree Sequence: Numerical studies

-The frequencies that the private estimate fails to exist are $94.4\%$, $31.3\%$ and $6.9\%$ for $\epsilon=1,2,3$, respectively.
-This is due to that this dataset is sparse and adding or removing a small number of edges is easy to cause the nonexistence of the private estimate.
-The results are shown in Figure \ref{figure-lazega}.
-From this figure, we can see that the mean value of $\hat{\alpha}$ or $\hat{\beta}$ also agrees with the MLE well and the MLE still lies in the $95\%$ confidence interval.
-On the other hand, as $\epsilon$ increases, the length of confidence interval becomes smaller.

-3. We analyze the third real dataset: Uc irvine messages network dataset [\cite{Opsahl-Panzarasa-2009}].
-This network dataset was collected from an online community of students at the University of California, Irvine.
+The Uc irvine messages network data was collected from an online community of students at the University of California, Irvine [\cite{Opsahl-Panzarasa-2009}].
 It has a total of $1899$ nodes and each node represents a student.
 A directed edge is established from one student to another if one or more messages have been sent from the former to the latter.
 A total of $20,296$ edges form and the edge density is $0.56\%$, indicating a very sparse network.
 Among $1,899$ nodes, there are $586$ nodes having no out-edges or in-edges.
 We remove them due to that the non private MLE does not exist in this case.
 To guarantee non zero out-degrees and in-degrees after adding noises with a large probability, we only analyze a subgraph with their out-degrees and in-degrees both larger than $5$.
 After data preprocessing, only $696$ nodes are left and the quantiles of $0$, $1/4$, $1/2$, $3/4$, $1$ are $3$, $8$, $14$, $26$, $164$ for out-degrees and $4$, $10$, $16$, $27$, $121$ for in-degrees, respectively.

 When many nodes have few links to others, large noise is easy to cause the output with non positive elements in Algorithm \ref{algorithm:a}.
 When $\epsilon=1$, the average $\ell_\infty$-distance between $d$ and $\tilde{d}$ is $15.6$ and all private estimates fail to exist.
 In this case, we try another $\epsilon=\log n/n^{1/4}$ ($\approx 1.27$).
 The frequencies that the private estimate fails to exist are $99.3\%$, $54.9\%$ and $8.3\%$ for $\epsilon=\log n/n^{1/4},2,3$, respectively.
 The results are shown in Figure \ref{figure-message}.
-From this figure, we can see again that the mean value of $\hat{\alpha}$ or $\hat{\beta}$ are very close to the MLE and the MLE still lies in the $95\%$ confidence interval.
+From this figure, we can see that the mean value of $\hat{\alpha}$ or $\hat{\beta}$ are very close to the MLE and the MLE still lies in the $95\%$ confidence interval.